k8up-io/k8up/README.md

 You may need to adjust the namespace in `service-account.yaml` and `role-bindings.yaml`.

 Please see the example resource here in the readme for an explanation of the various settings.

+### Installation changes
+- Since v0.0.4 -
+Because v0.0.5 supports consistent backups via stdout/stdin streaming the wrestic container needs a service account.
+This is currently hardcoded to `pod-executor`.
+This needs another cluster role and a service account per namespace.
+See `manifest/prereqs/pod-exec.yaml` for an example.

 # Manual restore
 To manually restore you'll need: